 Globally, about 35 million people are living with HIV, which constantly adapts and mutates creating challenges for researchers.
-Scientists armed with a clearer image of the HIV virus and its constituent proteins are able to learn how the body can combat the virus with the ultimate aim of producing more effective antiviral drugs.
+Scientists armed with clear light source images of the HIV virus and its constituent proteins are learning how the body can combat the virus with the ultimate aim of producing more effective antiviral drugs.